 At Arva House we understand that children's behaviour is adaptive; the trauma they experienced in their early lives shaped their behaviour to keep themselves safe, and now in care, these behaviours are no longer required, yet they remain.
-We understand that traumatised children need time, care and nurture to adapt to their safer environment.
+This combined with a level of learning disability or sensory processing need makes this task more complex but our team are trained and supported to unpick the circumstances around an issue.
+As a team we understand that traumatised children need time, care and nurture to adapt to their safer environment.
 Experience has taught us that unfortunately children may have come to us following previous placement breakdown or from difficult and challenging settings and circumstances.
 Our teams recognise and hold compassion for the need for each child to be welcomed into an intensive nurturing supportive placement to enable them to psychologically adapt to a safer home environment.
-We want children to feel safe, to have fun, to flourish and learn how to relate in a healthy way.
+We want children to feel safe, to have fun, to flourish and learn how to relate to their peers and to adults in a healthy way.